 - a.
-Parents should, with their physician's counsel, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - b.
+Parents/guardians should, with their physician's counsel, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - b.
 The Medication Request and Authorization Form must be filed with the Dean of Students before the student will be allowed to begin taking any medication during school hours. - c.
 All medications must be registered with the Student Services Office. - d.
 Medication that is brought to the office will be properly secured. - e.
 Students who may require administration of an emergency medication may have such medication stored in the Student Services Office.
 However, if authorization for self-medication has been provided by the parent and physician, the student may retain possession of self-administered medications. - f.
-Central Nine Career Center may send home medication that is possessed by the school for administration during school hours or at school functions with a student if the student's parent provides written permission for the student to receive the medication. - g.
-Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of the school year. - h.
-The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - i.
+Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of the school year. - g.
+The parents/guardians shall have sole responsibility to instruct their child to take the medication at the scheduled time. - h.
 If given in the office, a log for each prescribed medication shall be maintained, which will note the personnel giving the medication, the date and the time of day.
 This log will be maintained along with the physician's written request and the parent's written release.